-In addition, this fiscal year, HPREC worked with the NMPED Language & Culture Bureau to roll out the Bilingual Multicultural Education (BME) project.
+HPREC also continued its work with the NMPED Language & Culture Bureau on the Bilingual Multicultural Education (BME) project.
 In an effort to support literacy through effective educational opportunities for culturally and linguistically diverse students, English learners, and students participating in bilingual multicultural education programs, efforts to develop and attain proficiency in English and a second language and to meet or exceed all content area standards and hopefully increase student achievement, professional development using BMEB initiatives were conducted.
-The available funding for this project was \$215,000.
+The available funding for this project was \$118,836.
+In addition, they added an IGA for continued literacy support to culturally and linguistically diverse students, English Learners, and students participating in bilingual multicultural education programs, through the LCB project.
+Their focus was primarily on intentional instructional practices for the development of language-speaking, writing, reading, and listening-and intervention for grades K-12 students with available funding of \$300,000.